 Occupational Safety and Health Administration (OSHA) reports that among 4,101 industry workers killed on the job in 2014, one in five of those deaths were linked to the construction industry.
 If you or a loved one has been injured in a Louisiana construction accident, you are far more likely to recover the compensation you deserve with legal assistance.
 Speak with a personal injury attorney at Neblett, Beard & Arsenault today so that your case can be reviewed.

-The Fatal Four Construction Site Accidents
+The Fatal Four Construction Injury Accidents

 The construction industry is so dangerous that the term “Fatal Four” was coined to describe the four leading causes of death for construction workers.
-These accidents were responsible for over half of construction worker deaths in 2017.
+These construction injury accidents were responsible for over half of construction worker deaths in 2017.

-10 Common Construction Site Violations
+10 Common Construction Injury Site Violations

 The most frequently cited standards by Federal OSHA in 2014 included: